py-why/EconML/doc/spec/faq.rst

 How do I give feedback?
 ------------------------------------

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+We use the `DCO bot <https://github.com/apps/dco>`_ to enforce a `Developer Certificate of Origin <https://developercertificate.org/>` which requires users to sign-off on their commits.
+This is a simple way to certify that you wrote or otherwise have the right to submit the code you are contributing to the project.
+Git provides a :code:`-s` command line option to include this automatically when you commit via :code:`git commit`.

-This project has adopted the Microsoft Open Source Code of Conduct.
+This project has adopted the `PyWhy Code of Conduct <https://github.com/py-why/governance/blob/main/CODE-OF-CONDUCT.md>`_.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.